learlab/itell-api/README.md

 The image is hosted on our bare metal server using a Kubernetes manifest.yaml file.
 The Makefile defines a build and push sequence to DockerHub.
 The manifest file defines a deployment and service for the image.
 The deployment is configured to pull the image from DockerHub.
 The service is configured to expose the deployment on port 30003.

+To update the deployment with a new Docker image, use `microk8s kubectl rollout restart deployment/itell-score-deployment`.

+To verify that a GPU was allocated to the deployment and is usable, you can use the /gpu endpoint: `curl http://localhost:30003/gpu`

 ## Usage

 The API request is a POST request to the `/score` endpoint.
 The request body should be a JSON object with fields defined in /models/summary.py.